Tvashta/Tvashta/README.md

 ### Who is this?
-⚡ Someone with a very wide spectrum of interest from building websites to breaking them down to check for vulnerbilities, machine learning, competitive coding, game development and even singing, travelling, writing!
-I am an explorer from inside out.
+⚡ Someone with a very wide spectrum of interest who loves exploring various fields of CS ranging from web and app development to AI and Competitive Programming.
+I love getting lost in the world of books.
+If you meet me, you will probably find me lost in thoughts or talking or coding or doing stuff that wouldn't get me paid! ✨

 <!--
 **Tvashta/Tvashta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.